opussf/CritterEmote-2.0/Style.md

 Variables and method names are CamelCase (not snake_case), with varibles having a leading lowercase, and methods being capitalized.

 ## Indent
-Not supper important, going to start to project with tab indents, with my editor set to 4 chars per tab.
+Not supper important, going to start to indent with tab indents, with my editor set to 4 chars per tab.
 Don't mix, keep them clean, use spaces after the initial indent for alignment if needed.

 ## Line length